-Rational subgroups help in the estimation process of the short term variations.
+Rational subgroups help in the estimation process of the short-term variations.
 Thus, Rational subgrouping is the basis for operating control charts in a successful manner.
-These variations later help us predict the long term variations and their control limits, depending o the type of causes for the variation (special or common).
+These variations later help us predict the long-term variations and their control limits, depending on the type of causes for the variation (special or common).

 Rational subgroups indicate the common cause variation in the process and also the data collection method.
 For example, a plastic molding machine produces 200 bottles per hour.
-Supervisor randomly selects 3 bottles every hour and measures the weight in grams.
-The four bottles are one subgroup.
+The supervisor randomly selects 3 bottles every hour and measures the weight in grams.
+The three bottles are one subgroup.

-Within subgroup: variation existed within subgroups, also known as inherent variation.
+Within subgroup variation : Variation existed within subgroups, also known as inherent variation.

-Between subgroup: variation between the subgroups due to special causes in the process.
+Between subgroup variation: Variation between the subgroups due to special causes in the process.

-In statistics, control charts plotting for mean and range for each subgroup.
-Then statistics compared to the control limits.
+The control chart is a graph to study the process changes over time.
+A control chart always has a central line for average, an upper line for the upper control limit, and a lower line for the lower control limit.
+The control limits are ±3σ from the centerline.
 The control limits are computed using within the variation of subgroups.
 Thus, it is important to select the subgroups that have only inherent variation.
 The effective way to improve the process quality by maintaining the minimum variation within the subgroups and also between the subgroups.

 Rational subgroup properties

-- The subgroups are all formed from the observations that have been taken in a sequence that has been time-ordered.
+- The subgroups are all formed from the observations that have been taken in a sequence (time-ordered).

 - Select the subgroups in a way that makes each subgroup as homogeneous as possible.
 This provides the maximum opportunity for estimating expected variation from one subgroup to another.

 - The observations within the subgroups are independent, which means no observation influences, or results from, another.